signalfx/gdi-specification/specification/configuration.md

   - `enabled` (`true`)         : Whether k8sClusteReceiver is deployed.
 Ignored if `metricsEnabled` is `false`.
   - `config` ()                : Updates configuration.
 Non-list options merged, list options override.

-In addition, at least one of the the following configuration groups, `splunkObservability` or `splunkPlatform`, MUST be specified:
+In addition, at least one of the below configuration groups, `splunkObservability` or `splunkPlatform`, MUST be specified.

+> Any option description listed as REQUIRED means a value for the option MUST be specified.

 - `splunkObservability`
   - `accessToken` ()           : [REQUIRED] Access token added to exported data.